imfelix/imfelix.github.io/README.md

   - Do they understand the articles page?
 - Performance
   - Typekit loading performance - *Dealing with unloaded fonts — `.wf-loading`*
-  - Give up Typekit loading performance.
-Let's load different kit for different layouts.
+  - Loading separate Typekit kits for different layouts.
   - State of the art CSS loading - Check out this [article](https://jakearchibald.com/2016/link-in-body/) written by Jake Archibald - :astonished:
   - No `box-shadow` hover effect - [performance issue](http://tobiasahlin.com/blog/how-to-animate-box-shadow/)
   - Inline small chunk of CSS in the head - *Remove the use of requesting a CSS file* :sunglasses:
 - Aesthetics
   - Attempt at designing a website without the use of colours other than shades of grey
   - Should articles and projects styling be the same?
-  - Freight Pro Family
+  - Freight Pro Family - *adding freight text to the site*

 ## This website is designed and developed using: